 - At a bar or establishment with a liquor license.

 For a first offense, you’re usually charged with a Fifth Degree Felony.
-If convicted, you could face six months to one year incarceration, plus a $2,500 fine.
+If convicted, you could face six months to one year in incarceration, plus a $2,500 fine.

 Columbus, Ohio Gun Crimes – Illegal Usage